hvianna/audioMotion.js/README.md

 ```

 and change `~/music` for your desired local path, for example `j:\media\music` or `/j/media/music`.
 On Windows, if you're using a drive other than C: you might need to add it to the shared drives in Docker's configuration.

-You can add your own playlists to the `playlists.cfg` file, so you can easily load songs into audioMotion.

 ## Playlists